 Mack also serves as Chairman of the Kaplan Educational Foundation, a public charity that she helped to develop and has overseen since its inception.
-The Foundation provides academic advising and financial assistance to high-potential community college students from the New York City area who have financial need and wish to transfer into competitive four-year colleges universities.
+The Foundation provides academic advising and financial assistance to underrepresented high-potential community college students from the New York City area who have financial need and wish to transfer into competitive four-year colleges universities.
 The Foundation has unusually high success rates, with 92% of its students accepted into a competitive senior college.
 83% of those who transfer earn a bachelor's degree.

-Before Kaplan, Mack worked at New York-based public relations firm Rubenstein Associates, counseling clients in the business, real estate, and education sectors, and at David Wachsman Associates.
-Mack holds a B.A. degree from Brown University.
+Before Kaplan, Mack was an executive at the New York-based public relations firm Rubenstein Associates, counseling clients in the business, real estate, and education sectors, and prior to that worked at David Wachsman Associates.
+Mack holds a B.A. degree with honors from Brown University.

 Chief Executive Officer